SPAAM-community/AncientMetagenomeDir/README.md

 ## Contributing

-If you are not familiar with Git(Hub), a simple step-by-step guide can be seen [here](https://hackmd.io/@jfy133/H19kmDalw#/) or in PDF format [here](https://github.com/SPAAM-workshop/AncientMetagenomeDir/raw/master/assets/intro_to_github_and_ancientmetagenomedir.pdf)
+If you are not familiar with Git(Hub), simple step-by-step guides can be found in the following:

+- Adding samples to a list via pull request [here](https://hackmd.io/@jfy133/H19kmDalw#/) or in PDF format [here](https://github.com/SPAAM-workshop/AncientMetagenomeDir/raw/master/assets/intro_to_github_and_ancientmetagenomedir.pdf)
+- Performing a pull request _review_ [here](https://hackmd.io/@jfy133/B156Z2mfP) or in PDF format [here](https://github.com/SPAAM-workshop/AncientMetagenomeDir/raw/master/assets/intro_to_ancientmetagenomedir_github_pull_request_review.pdf)

 Samples must be from *published* studies, and should only include *sample* level information.
-Preprints often have not made data avaliable at this point, and it is assumed that peer-review has correctly evaluated any submitted metagenome is valid.
+Preprints often have not made data avaliable at this point, and we make the **assumption** that peer-review has correctly evaluated any submitted metagenome is valid.

 Samples must also have been accessible on public databases (e.g. [EBI